mezzio/mezzio/doc/book/helpers/url-helper.md

 > ## Factory requires RouterInterface
 >
-> The factory requires that a service named `Zend\Expressive\Router\RouterInterface` is present,
+> The factory requires that a service named `Mezzio\Router\RouterInterface` is present,
 > and will raise an exception if the service is not found.

 > ## Skeleton configures helpers
 >
-> If you started your project using the Expressive skeleton package, the
+> If you started your project using the Mezzio skeleton package, the
 > `UrlHelper` factory is already registered for you.

 ## Using the helper in middleware